MarkT-Johnson/DnD-ScreamingRock-Notes/Characters/NPCs/Dysl Exia.md

 - [[Cormon MudSkip]]: Foreman of the [[Screaming Rock Miners]] who frequently contracts with Dysl to repair the miner's tools and carts.
 The two have a strong bond of mutual respect that is conveyed through short one word responses and vague grunts.
 - [[Ebrius Epistolarum]]: a wizard formerly employed by the [[The Empire]] as part of the army, he and Dysl butted heads frequently ultimately leading to both of them being discharged.
 # Secrets
 - Dysl is actually suffering from a curse from the wizard [[Ebrius Epistolarum]] whom he fought with while in the [[The Empire|the Empire]]'s army.
 As a result of the curse, Dysl is unable to read and write any language.
 As a result, he relies on his wife [[Ferna Exia|Ferna]] to run the administrative side of his smithy.
+He frequently excuses this inability to read by saying "If you leave this with me it'll be lost by the time I turn around.
+Better to give it to my better half."
 	- *Dysl's name is just the word Dyslexia split in two!*